ITS OK TO BE NOT OKSeptember 12, 2018

 All too often, we have couples come into our office, sit down and begin to tell us that they feel unheard, unsupported and lonely in the relationship.
 Using the three wise monkeys picture above, they often describe feeling unseen, unheard or unable to talk about their feelings with one another.
 Instinctively, people often go into ‘fix it’ mode when their partner starts discussing significant concerns, putting action into place to try and solve the issues brought up.
 While the intention may be in the right place, the effect can be far from expected.
 In response, some people feel as though their feelings or experiences have been invalidated, and may even feel patronized.
 Open communicating in a relationship isn’t a debate – there is no ‘winner’.
 Rather, there should be two people discussing an issue, and coming to a mutually beneficial solution.

-Here are some simple tips to help you discuss relationship issues in a healthy and positive way.
+Here are some simple communication steps to help you discuss relationship issues in a healthy and positive way.

 Our daily lives are cluttered with tasks, and it’s easy to get caught up and run out of time for our relationships.
 Sometimes, we need to pull ourselves out of ‘work mode’, and engage in meaningful discussions.
 At the same time, we also need to get our partners to engage as well – this is where things can get tricky.
 Sometimes a simple request, such as ‘is now a good time to talk about my day?’ or ‘I’ve had a rough day – would you mind chatting about it?’ can help bring your partner to the discussion.
 Sometimes, it can be easier to bring up a discussion when you notice they seem upset of stressed with something as simple as ‘you seem stressed – do you want to talk about it?’
 Engaging with your partner in a non-confrontational way if the first step to facilitating a meaningful discussion where you are both ready and willing to communicate with one another.